Epcot International Food & Wine Festival: 2022 Eat to the Beat Concert Series

 During the Festival, you can catch some of the most popular bands from the 80s to the 2000s performing nightly at the America Gardens Theater.
 Shows are at 5:30p, 6:45p and 8:00p nightly.
 These concerts are free with Epcot admission.

 2023

 The 28th Annual Epcot International Food & Wine Festival ran from July 27 to November 18, 2023, as part of The Walt Disney Company's 100th Anniversary celebration, which is under the name Disney 100 Years of Wonder celebration, since the beginning October 16, 2023.

 2023 Eat to the Beat Concert Series

 During the Festival, you can catch some of the most popular bands from the 80s to the 2000s performing nightly at the America Gardens Theater.
 Shows are at 5:30p, 6:45p and 8:00p nightly.
 These concerts are free with Epcot admission.

 2024

-The 29th Annual Epcot International Food & Wine Festival will be run from August 29 to November 23, 2024.
+The 29th Annual Epcot International Food & Wine Festival ran from August 29 to November 23, 2024.